AlexSmith/sodacordevents/docs/_posts/2022-04-21-SCP-Secret-Laboratory-event.markdown

 catagories: events
 ---

-Welomce to the Sodacord SCP: Secret Laboratory event!
+Welcome to the Sodacord SCP: Secret Laboratory event!
 Join an IP and have fun!
 Sodapoppin will be hopping around servers so make sure to keep an eye out!

-If you are experiencing any major server-side problems please msg me straight away `@A_l_e_x_S#2190` and i will try and resolve the issues as soon as possible.
+If you are experiencing any major **server-side** problems ill be live at <https://www.twitch.tv/a_l_e_x_s> to answer any questions!

 **ENJOY**